microsoft/pyright/docs/configuration.md

 **root** [string, required]: Root path for the code that will execute within this execution environment.

 **extraPaths** [array of strings, optional]: Additional search paths (in addition to the root path) that will be used when searching for modules imported by files within this execution environment.
+If specified, this overrides the default extraPaths setting when resolving imports for files within this execution environment.
 Note that each file’s execution environment mapping is independent, so if file A is in one execution environment ane imports a second file B within a second execution environment, any imports from B will use the extraPaths in the second execution environment.

 **pythonVersion** [string, optional]: The version of Python used for this execution environment.
 If not specified, the global `pythonVersion` setting is used instead.